Prospect Theory and Political Decision Making

 - Vis, B. (2009).
 Governments and unpopular social policy reform: Biting the bullet or steering clear?
 European Journal of Political Research, 48(1), 31–57.

 - Vis, B. (2010).
 Politics of risk-taking: Welfare state reform in advanced democracies.
-Amsterdam: Amsterdam University Press.
+Amsterdam, The Netherlands: Amsterdam University Press.

 - Vis, B. (2011).
 Prospect theory and political decision making.
 Political Studies Review, 9(3), 334–343.